louiekenny/learning_450k/README.md

 #Overview
 This will be written in the format of a blog style.
 This will be a log of my progress in learning 450k analysis for my master's thesis.
 I have picked up much of 450k analysis from random places.
 This will be a comprehensive analysis, where everything I know will be put here.
+I am following a stat ubc course on bioinfromatic analysis of biological data found [here] (https://stat540-ubc.github.io/subpages/seminars.html).

 This work is analyzed on arch linux 4.4.5-1 running R 3.2.4 within Nvim 0.1.3 and the Nvim-R package 0.9.3